-“All games have game elements and game mechanics in them, but most games are still boring and badly designed.
-It’s naive to think that once you take these game mechanics even found in boring games and put it in your product, it will transform into something fun and exciting.”
+“All games have game elements in them, but most games are still boring and badly designed.
+It’s naive to think that once you take these game mechanics that are even found in boring games and put them in your product, your product will transform into something fun and exciting.”

 Previously, Yu-kai was the Co-Founder and CEO of RewardMe, a digital loyalty platform that gamified offline commerce that was rated by AlwaysOn as one of the Top 10 Private Companies to Watch.
 RewardMe also won Best Commercial App at the first location-based service awards “The Locals.”

 Prior to RewardMe and the EGC, Yu-kai founded a variety of startups, including FDCareer (rated on Mashable as one of the Top 10 Social Networks for Gen-Ys) and Viralogy, a Social Media Rank much like Klout today.
 He has consulted for a variety of companies, from seed stage startups to Fortune 500 companies such as eBay and Wells Fargo.

 Yu-kai is a Board Director for the California Student Sustainability Coalition, and was elected a Top 50 Young Leaders of California to attend Arnold Schwarzenegger’s Governor Glob